-3.2 HYPOTHESIS
+4.2 HYPOTHESIS

-Focal Impulse and Rotor Modulation (FIRM) guided procedures will eliminate the source of clinical arrhythmias in subjects with indications for AF ablation procedures.
+Focal Impulse and Rotor Modulation (FIRM) guided procedures will eliminate the source of clinical arrhythmias in subjects with clinical indications for repeat AF ablation procedures.

-4 STUDY OBJECTIVES
+5 STUDY OBJECTIVES

-The primary objective is to compare the safety and effectiveness of FIRM-guided ablation procedures with conventional RF based pulmonary vein isolation ablation procedure for the treatment of paroxysmal atrial fibrillation (AF) for subjects without prior AF catheter ablation.
+The primary objective is to evaluate the safety and effectiveness of FIRM-guided procedures in conventional repeat ablation for the treatment of persistent or paroxysmal atrial fibrillation (AF).